Intra-Cluster Mixup: An Effective Data Augmentation Technique for Complementary-Label Learning: Proposed Method

 \SetCommentSty{mycommfont}

 Clustering plays a critical role by reducing label noise during data augmentation.
 Grouping samples within clusters encourages mixing between instances that are more likely to share the same true label.
 This increases the likelihood that the complementary label condition $\bar{y}_i \in [K] \setminus {y_i}$ holds across the cluster, thereby reducing the risk of introducing noise.
+To further investigate the effect of encoder choice in our method, we conduct an ablation study comparing SimSiam with other self-supervised encoders; detailed results are provided in Appendix~\ref{sec:different_encoders}.

-To evaluate ICM, we conduct an ablation study comparing it with standard Mixup.
-As shown in Figure~\ref{fig:ICM_noise_decreasing}, ICM significantly reduces the noise ratio.
+To evaluate ICM, we conduct an ablation study comparing it with original Mixup.
+As shown in Figure~\ref{fig:3a_noise}, ICM significantly reduces the noise ratio.
 For instance, on MNIST, the ratio drops from 16.24\% with Mixup to 0.95\% with ICM.
 The effectiveness of noise reduction correlates with dataset complexity; simpler datasets such as MNIST, KMNIST, and FMNIST exhibit greater improvements than more complex datasets like CIFAR10 and CIFAR20.
+This reduction in noise ratio is mirrored by substantial performance improvements.
+As shown in Figure~\ref{fig:3b_performance}, ICM consistently outperforms the original Mixup across all algorithms, with gains ranging from 13\% to 20\%.
 These results validate the benefit of incorporating clustering into original Mixup for reducing label noise in CLL.